mcheiva/workshop-dds/README.md

 - Fast DDS and fastddsgen available via the provided build scripts/profiles.

 ## Choose Your Track
-Pick your preferred language to complete the exercises, there is a right choice, a wrong one - so choose wisely!
+Pick your preferred language to complete the exercises, there is a right choice, and a wrong one - so choose wisely!

 - [C++ Exercises](cpp/README.md)
 - [C# Exercises](csharp/README.md)